JamesSkemp/words/content/post/creating-your-first-libgdx-project-with-android-studio-1-1-0.md

 +++
-title = "Creating your first libGDX project with Android Studio 1.1.0" summary = "How to start using libGDX with Android Studio 1.1.0." draft = false comments = true date = "2015-02-28T21:22:16-06:00"
+title = "Creating your first libGDX project with Android Studio 1.1.0" description = "How to start using libGDX with Android Studio 1.1.0." draft = false comments = true date = "2015-02-28T21:22:16-06:00"